 Note: this does not exclude an agent of a Certificate Holder or designer of the equipment from applying for certification.
 However, any subsequent Certificate will be issued in the name of the Certificate Holder, irrespective of the owner of part, or all, of the design or intellectual property.
 The Company shall always assume that the agent or designer has protected their rights by appropriate means.

 Activity, Product or Service – the output of the Certificate Holder

+Note: The certification holder shall comply with the statutory and regulatory requirements applicable to the safety and performance of the medical devices.
+The maintenance and evaluation of legal compliance is the responsibility of the client organization.

 Certificate – A statement in paper or electronic form, issued under the authority of the Company that attests the compliance of a Management System with stated certification scheme(s) and/or requirements of relevant normative documents.